de3sw2aq1/koreader-patches/README.md

 I normally set KOReader to have no gap between paragraphs and use a text indent.
 This styletweak does the opposite for blockquotes though: don't indent and skip lines between paragraphs instead.

-> *Why?* Many FanFicFare-downloaded books include author notes using blockquotes, and this reads clearer.
-And many author notes are a single paragraph anyway
+> **Why?** Many FanFicFare-downloaded books include author notes using blockquotes, and this reads clearer.
+And many author notes are a single paragraph anyway.

 ### [`dinkus-all.css`](styletweaks/dinkus-all.css)